Educational Opportunities at Walt Disney World

 Main Street USA:

 This land themed to the future can inspire dreams of space travel and innovation.
+You may also find connections to science-fiction literature.
 Check out the attractions that present great opportunities to learn new things.

 Even this land of whimsy and imagination has opportunities for learning.
 There is a circus themed area that hearkens to the wacky elements of the circus.
 There are attractions about classic literature like Peter Pan and Winnie the Pooh.
 There’s a ride referencing the very first animated feature length film, Snow White.
 Even the It’s a Small World attraction is a classic from the 1964-65 World’s Fair, with themes of world peace and culture.

 At Epcot, a can’t miss opportunity for learning comes in the form of the annual festivals.
-During the Epcot Flower and Garden Festival in the springtime guests can learn all about horticulture and take in some amazing and beautiful floral sights.
+During the Epcot Flower and Garden Festival in the springtime guests can learn all about horticulture and take in some amazing and beautiful floral creations.
 In the fall, the park is home to the Epcot Food and Wine Festival where guests have the opportunity to sample foods from around the world.
-Although not technically a festival, at Christmastime, guests to Epcot can listen to stories from performers in each country about how the individual countries celebrate the season.
+Around Christmastime, guests to Epcot can listen to stories from performers in each country about how the individual countries celebrate the season.
+Over the winter, Epcot is home to the Festival of the Arts, a celebration of all things artistic.
 If any of these events are going on during your visit don’t miss out on the educational opportunities that are available.

 Disney’s Hollywood Studios

 Even though it is currently under some major construction, this theme park has educational benefits associated with old Hollywood.
-This is a great place to learn about film and movie history, especially in the light of Walt Disney Studios.
+This is a great place to learn about film and movie history, especially with respect to Walt Disney Studios.
 Educational opportunities may not abound in this park, but don’t miss out on what is present.

 Disney’s Animal Kingdom